ampproject/amphtml/contributing/building-an-amp-extension.md

 an AMP doc.
 You tell AMP which CSS belongs to this element when registering the element (see below).

-Class names prefixed with `-amp-` are considered private and publishers are not allowed to use to customize (enforced by AMP validator).
+Class names prefixed with `-amp-` and `i-amphtml` are considered private and publishers are not allowed to use to customize (enforced by AMP validator).
+Components should prefix any public css classes with `amp-` and documented in the component-specific `.md` file.
+All css classes in component stylesheets should be prefixed with either `i-amphtml-` or `amp-`.

 ## Register element with AMP